dionis1030/nomad-consul-microservices-demo/README.md

 If you want to customize the AMI used by the demo, you will need to download and install Packer locally from [Packer Downloads](https://www.packer.io/downloads.html).
 You can use Terraform Enterprise or open source Terraform to provision the AWS infrastructure the demo runs on.
 If you want to use open source Terraform, install it from [Terraform Downloads](https://www.terraform.io/downloads.html).
 This demo was built and tested with Packer 1.3.1 and Terraform 0.11.10.

 ## Steps
-Please execute the following commands and instructions to configure your Vault server, deploy the AWS infrastructure, and run the microservices with Nomad.
+Please execute the following commands and instructions to deploy the AWS infrastructure and run the catalogue microservices with Nomad.

 ## Step 1: Create a New AMI with Packer (optional)
 You can now use Packer and Terraform to provision your AWS EC2 instances along with other AWS infrastructure.